Germán Tagle

 Germán Patricio Tagle Lara (born 8 January 1975) is a Chilean football manager and former footballer who played as a defensive midfielder or defender for clubs in Chile and the United States.
+He is currently working in the Chile youth national teams.

 Club career

 As a youth player, Tagle was with Club Flamenco from LAF (Liga Amigos del Fútbol) in Peñalolén, Santiago.
 At professional level, having played for both Universidad de Concepción and Magallanes in the Primera B de Chile, Tagle is better known by his stitn with Unión Española from 2000 to 2003 in the top division.
 In the same division, he after played for Universidad Católica in 2004 and Palestino in 2004–05.

 Abroad, he played for American side Western Mass Pioneers in 2007 after training with SIFUP, the trade union of professional football players in Chile.

 Following his retirement, he has played football at amateur level in clubs such as Unión Santa Emilia from Curacaví and Club Flamenco.